What is Polycystic Ovarian Syndrome (PCOS)?

 Women who have mild symptoms often only realise they have PCOS when they start trying for a baby, particularly if their weight goes up and down.

-Use of the combined oral contraceptive (‘the pill’) can ‘hide’ PCOS as:
+Using the combined oral contraceptive (‘the pill’) can stop you noticing you have PCOS because:

 A diagnosis of PCOS is made when you have any two of the following:

 - a transvaginal scan (in which a wand is put inside your vagina) showing polycystic ovaries